sahilwep/Dojo-pwn-college/CSE-356/Talking-Web/challanges.md

 * Make multiple requests in response to stateful HTTP responses using nc

-* when i first request with any random cookie, the server send me the cookie file, then is set the cookie header again with new cookie, then i got new cookie.. then again i set this cookie.. then i get again.. then i set then i got the flag.
+* when i first request with any random cookie, the server send me the cookie file, then i set the cookie into header and again request with new cookie, again i got new cookie .. then again i set this cookie into headers.. then again I get new one.. repeating this process until we got the flag.

 > req.txt